Catherine22/Frontend-Development/JavaScript/README.md

 ## This

-Before you dive into `this`, have a look at the code snippet
+Before we dive into `this`, have a look at the following code snippet.

 ```Javascript
 var name = 'Alice';